 - 8 ounces gluten-free flour – I use this one available at amazon.com

 - 1 teaspoon fresh thyme

 - 4 ounces low fat natural yogurt

-Sift the flour and baking powder and rub in the butter.
-Add the cheese and herbs, then the yogurt, and mix to a soft dough.
-Turn out on to a lightly floured board and knead lightly.
-Roll to about ½ inch thick and cut out 9 rounds.
+Sift the flour and baking powder and by hand, mix in the butter.
+Add the cheese, herbs and yogurt.
+Knead for form a soft dough.
+Put the dough on a lightly floured work surface and knead lightly.
+Roll to about half an inch thick and cut out nine identical circles.

-Tip the mince mixture into an ovenproof dish.
-Casually arrange the dough circles on top of the mince and brush with egg or milk.
-Bake for about 20-25 minutes until the topping is risen and golden brown and the filling is bubbling.
+Spoon the meat and vegetable mixture into an ovenproof dish.
+Place the dough circles on top of the and brush with egg or milk.
+Cook for 20-25 minutes or until the dough topping is risen and has turned golden brown.
+Serve immediately.